For general freshman admissions FAQs, please visit our Prospective Freshman page

 Am I eligible to apply to Mines?

-If you will have completed your country’s pre-university education (equivalent to U.S. 12th Grade) before arriving to Mines for the fall semester, or if any of the following apply to you, you are eligible to apply to Mines as a first-year applicant:
+If you will have completed pre-calculus/trigonometry and physics or chemistry, and your country’s pre-university education (equivalent to U.S. 12th Grade) before arriving to Mines for the fall semester, you are eligible to apply to Mines as a first-year applicant.

 Transfer applicants must first meet the high school requirements above.
 You are then eligible to apply as a transfer student if one of the following applies to you:

 - You meet the minimum criteria listed here: https://www.mines.edu/undergraduate-admissions/international-transfer-requirements/

 - You are currently, or have been, enrolled as a degree-seeking* student at a college or university in the U.S. that is regionally accredited; or

 - You are currently, or have been, enrolled as a degree-seeking student at a college or university outside the U.S. that is nationally recognized by the country’s primary accrediting council/agency; or

 - You are currently or have been enrolled in a non-degree seeking program in the U.S. and will have completed 24 semester credits or more by the time you plan to enroll at Mines.